otsaloma/dataiter/doc/aggregation.rst

 Dataiter as both pure Python code (slow) and JIT-compiled `Numba
 <https://numba.pydata.org/>`_ code (fast).
 If you have Numba installed
-and importing it succeeds, then Dataiter will **automatically** use it for aggregation involving boolean, integer, float, date and datetime columns.
+and importing it succeeds, then Dataiter will **automatically** use it for aggregation involving **boolean**, **integer**, **float**, **date** and **datetime** columns.
 Support for string columns might be added later.
+If Numba is not available, Dataiter will automatically fall back on the slower pure Python implementations.
+The result should be the same, whether Numba is used or not, excluding some minor rounding or float precision differences.

 Numba is currently not a hard dependency of Dataiter, so you'll need to install it separately::